René Descartes

-Descartes has often been called the father of modern philosophy, and he is largely seen as responsible for the increased attention given to epistemology in the 17th century.
 He was one of the key figures in the Scientific Revolution, and his Meditations on First Philosophy and other philosophical works continue to be studied.
-His influence in mathematics is equally apparent, being the namesake of the Cartesian coordinate system.
+His influence in mathematics is equally apparent: the Cartesian coordinate system is named after him.
 Descartes is also credited as the father of analytic geometry, which facilitated the discovery of infinitesimal calculus and analysis.

-Life
+Biography

 Early life

-Where Descartes was born in La Haye en Touraine.
+Descartes was born in La Haye en Touraine.

 René Descartes was born in La Haye en Touraine, Province of Touraine (now Descartes, Indre-et-Loire), France, on 31 March 1596.
-In May 1597, his mother Jeanne Brochard, died a few days after giving birth to a still-born child.
+In May 1597, his mother, Jeanne Brochard, died a few days after giving birth to a still-born child.
 Descartes's father, Joachim, was a member of the Parlement of Rennes at Rennes.
 René lived with his grandmother and with his great-uncle.
 Although the Descartes family was Roman Catholic, the Poitou region was controlled by the Protestant Huguenots.
-In 1607, late because of his fragile health, he entered the Jesuit Collège Royal Henry-Le-Grand at La Flèche, where he was introduced to mathematics and physics.
+In 1607, late because of his fragile health, he entered the Jesuit College of La Flèche, where he was introduced to mathematics and physics.
 After graduation in 1614, he studied for two years (1615–16) at the University of Poitiers, earning a Baccalauréat and Licence in canon and civil law in 1616, in accordance with his father's wishes that he should become a lawyer.
+(Note: His thesis was titled "Theses ex utroque iure de Testamentis ordinandis" ("Theses from both branches of law concerning the drawing up of wills").)
 From there, he moved to Paris.

 Army service

 In accordance with his ambition to become a professional military officer in 1618, Descartes joined, as a mercenary, the Protestant Dutch States Army in Breda under the command of Maurice of Nassau, and undertook a formal study of military engineering, as established by Simon Stevin.
 Descartes, therefore, received much encouragement in Breda to advance his knowledge of mathematics.
 In this way, he became acquainted with Isaac Beeckman, the principal of a Dordrecht school, for whom he wrote the Compendium of Music (written 1618, published 1650).

 While in the service of the Catholic Duke Maximilian of Bavaria from 1619, Descartes was present at the Battle of the White Mountain near Prague, in November 1620.

 According to Adrien Baillet, on the night of 10–11 November 1619 (St. Martin's Day), while stationed in Neuburg an der Donau, Descartes shut himself in a room with an "oven" (probably a cocklestove) to escape the cold.
 While within, he had three dreams, and believed that a divine spirit revealed to him a new philosophy.
-However, it is speculated that what Descartes considered to be his second dream was actually an episode of exploding head syndrome.
-Upon exiting, he had formulated analytic geometry and the idea of applying the mathematical method to philosophy.
-He concluded from these visions that the pursuit of science would prove to be, for him, the pursuit of true wisdom and a central part of his life's work.
+The second dream may have been an episode of exploding head syndrome, in which loud noise is imagined.
+By the time he exited the room, Descartes had formulated analytic geometry and the idea of applying the mathematical method to philosophy.
+He concluded from these dreams that the pursuit of science would prove to be, for him, the pursuit of true wisdom and a central part of his life's work.